pilarcormo/Preprint/Outline.md

-#Reference-free identification of genomic regions carrying a causal mutation.
+#Identification of genomic regions carrying a causal mutation in unordered genomes.

 ##Abstract
 ##Background